turingschool-examples/frontend-mod-1-prework/day_1/questions.md

 ```

 1. What is concatenation?
 Use concatenation to log a sentence to the console using the variable `animal`.
+//A string method that allows us to interconnect characters together//
 ```JavaScript
 console.log("Marty is a famous " + animal+ " from the animated film Madagascar.");
 ```